 Maryland Auto Insurance has created a Special Investigations Unit specifically to detect and deter insurance fraud.
 Many people think insurance fraud is harmless and doesn’t affect them.
-The truth is, insurance fraud affects all policy holders and is estimated to raise insurance premiums by as much as $300 annually.
+The truth is, it affects all policy holders and is estimated to raise insurance premiums by as much as $300 annually.

 What is Insurance Fraud?

 There are many types of insurance fraud from understating the number of miles you drive in a year to get a cheaper rate to deliberately faking an injury to illegally collect money from the insurance company.
 When looking for insurance fraud, it is important to take into account the following four different types of fraud.

 The first type is application fraud, which occurs when someone deliberately misrepresents information on their application in order to get money from an insurer.
 The second type is prevention fraud, or when someone tries to game the system or avoid payment at all costs.
 The third type is reinsurance fraud.
 This happens when an insured party hides information about a claim in order to keep their money.
 The fourth and last type of insurance fraud is known as settlement fraud.
 For example, the insured person receives payments for damages that they did not incur or receive.

 What are some different types of car insurance fraud?

 Theft: This is the most common type of car insurance fraud.
 It involves stealing a car and then filing an insurance claim for it.